heungwook/heungwook.github.io/pages/pdfpostscript/pdfps_font_01.md

     - In PostScript, once a character is used, put its path into the header of PS file then call the definition when reuse the character
     - In HTML, the path of a character is defined as a function at the top of JavaScript, then the function is called where the character appears
 - PostScript header and body should be compressed
-- To support extended font styles like reverse-order, flips(horizontally, vertically), width-height ratio, outlined, all output formats should have commands for transforming the pathes
+- To support extended font styles like reverse-order, flips(horizontally, vertically), width-height ratio, outlined, character gap, line gap all output formats should have commands for transforming the pathes

+## Using WPF Font Geometry

-## Getting WPF Font Geometry
+### Getting WPF Font Geometry

 ```C#
 public static Geometry BuildGeometry(string lsFntFamily, string lsCH, double positionXDiu, double positionYDiu)